How to Repair Corrupted SQL Server Database Using Effective Tactics

 In that case, page-level corruption takes place.

 You can restore a database from a damaged DB file in SQL Server with the help of the versatile DBCC Check command.
 It is the one and only solution that repairs a corrupt database in Microsoft SQL Server effortlessly.
+Although these manual solutions aren’t reliable, still we are mentioning them for two reasons.
+The first one is to provide knowledge & the second is because we are also mentioning the most simple & trusted automated solution.

 Situation #1: Fix Database in SQL Server in Recovery Pending Mode